Rustons

 Wrightlines 33/36hp Ruston with cab.

 I must admit that I am pretty pleased with this Wrightlines 33/40 HP Ruston.
 It has a shorter and lower bonnet that the 44/48 HP unit so needed a standard Bullant but without the flywheel.
 I didn’t think there was enough room to get the flywheel in as well.
-Consequently it doesn’t run quite as well as the other Bullants but I think a bit of running in will make all the difference.
+Consequently it doesn’t run quite as well as the other Bullants but it often handles the quarry train along with the other Wrightlines Ruston.
+Their weight helps them manage the loaded wagons.
+The Chinchilla dust that I use to fill the wagons in the quarry might not weigh much but the additional load makes the train difficult for some of the lighter locos to handle.
+The sharp curves into the quarry limits loco access to the smaller 4 wheeled diesels or battery locos.

 Wrightlines 44/48hp Ruston bonnet on left and smaller 33/36hp bonnet with cab on the right.